shalini1153/Appointment-Management-API/README.md

   <img src="Screen_login.gif" height="400" />
 </p>

-This project is developed as a part of coursework for Cloud Computing taught by [Dr. Sukhpal Singh Gill].We have developed REST API and have deployed our application on cloud using docker and kubernetes
+This project is developed as a part of coursework for Cloud Computing taught by [Dr. Sukhpal Singh Gill].
+We have developed REST API and have deployed our application on cloud using docker and kubernetes

 ## Table of Contents
 - [About](#about)